 Proper vision and hearing protection is always necessary when shooting any sort of firearm – are you using the right gear to protect your eyes and ears?

 Whether you spend the majority of your time at the range punching paper targets, sniping at steel gongs set out hundreds of yards away, moving with tactical precision during timed practical shooting events or taking to the field as a hunter each year, you’ll want to keep safety and firearm protection as the #1 priority at all times.
 Safety always starts with ensuring the proper handling of your firearms, but it also includes protecting yourself from potential accidents while in the field – especially those that can inflict damage to your eyes and ears.
-Let’s look at everything you need to know about glasses and ear protection for your next trip to the firing range.
+Let’s look at everything you need to know about glasses and ear protection for your next trip to a Las Vegas firing range.

 Yes, the bullets are going the other way while shooting, but ricochets, unburned powder spray, errant birdshot, and even muzzle flash can cause damage to the eyes.
 Accidents happen more often than you might think while shooting, and safety glasses offer an element of protection that is an absolute must.
 After all, you only get one set of eyes – and they have to last you a lifetime.